Whitney–Farrington–Cook House

 The Whitney–Farrington–Cook House was a historic house in Waltham, Massachusetts.
 The 2 1/2-story wood-frame house was built c.
 1858, and was a good example of Italianate styling.
-It had a three-bay facade, with a single-story porch across the facade which is supported by Tuscan columns.
-The main entry was flanked by sidelights and simple pilasters, and topped by an entablature.
+It had a three-bay facade, with a single-story porch across the facade that was supported by Tuscan columns.
+The main entry was flanked by sidelights and simple pilasters, and topped with an entablature.

 The house was listed on the National Register of Historic Places in 1989.
 It was demolished circa 2012.